Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11

 – food and water;

-– a well-fitting helmet and repair kit;
+– A well-fitting helmet and repair kit;

 – a first-aid kit;

-– a cell phone and emergency numbers.
+– a mobile phone and useful emergency numbers.

 Worth knowing:

-Rule of measurement: On a 1:25,000 map, 4 cm represent 1 km.
+Rule of measurement: On a 1:25,000 map, 4 cm represents 1 km.

 A difference of 1 mm between two contour lines is equivalent to a slope of 40%.

-Other activities to enjoy in Grand-Bornand
+Other activities what to do in Grand-Bornand